 Albin has been awarded several scholarships including the Ingrid och Per Welins Ungdomsstipendium and the Hans Dalborgs Musikstipendium he has the privilege to play on a viola that was especially built for him in 2012 with the support of the Instrument Foundation Per Welin.

 Born in Dunedin, New Zealand, Alice Gott (1990) began the cello at age five.
-She was accepted into the class of Euan Murdoch as part of the “Young Musicians Programme” at the New Zealand School of Music and she went on to complete her undergraduate studies at the age of nineteen from the University of Canterbury under Edith Salzmann.
+She was accepted into the class of Euan Murdoch as part of the “Young Musicians Programme” at the New Zealand School of Music and went on to complete her undergraduate studies at the age of nineteen from the University of Canterbury under Edith Salzmann.
 Thereafter, she moved to Germany where she studied at the Hochschule für Musik in Detmold under Xenia Jankovic, and was very quickly immersed into a new world of incredible musical possibilites.

 As chamber musician and founder of the Lazarus String Quartet, Alice is regularly on tour around the globe – performances in Europe, Asia, South America and Australasia were all part of her 2018/2019 season.
-She graduated from the prestigious Quartet Masters Programme in Hanover, Germany under Professor Oliver Wille in 2017 and was received the first prize of the Royal Overseas League Competition in 2010 as cellist of the Lazarus String Quartet.
+She graduated from the Quartet Masters Programme in Hanover, Germany under Professor Oliver Wille in 2017 and received the first prize of the Royal Overseas League Competition in 2010 as cellist of the Lazarus String Quartet.

-Alice is heavily involved in the European chamber music scene, playing regularly with other chamber ensembles including the Amsterdam Sinfonietta, the Leyster Piano Trio the Kammerakademie Potsdam in Berlin.
+Alice is involved in the European chamber music scene, playing regularly with other chamber ensembles including the Amsterdam Sinfonietta, the Leyster Piano Trio the Kammerakademie Potsdam in Berlin.

 Alice plays on a Bohemian instrument from the 19th Century whose maker is currently unknown.